Chart Color Schemes

 Kariong is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

 Kariong's population was around 6,487 as of November 2025.
-This reflected an increase of 2 people since the 2021 Census, which reported a population of 6,485 people.
-The change was inferred from the estimated resident population of 6,490 from the ABS as of June 2024 and an additional 6 validated new addresses since the Census date.
-This level of population equated to a density ratio of 780 persons per square kilometer.
-Kariong's 0.0% growth since census positioned it within 2.3 percentage points of the SA3 area (2.3%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by natural growth, contributing approximately 62.6% of overall population gains during recent periods.
+This figure reflects an increase of 2 people since the 2021 Census, which recorded a population of 6,485.
+The change is inferred from the estimated resident population of 6,490 in June 2024 and six validated new addresses added since the Census date.
+This results in a population density ratio of 780 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
+Kariong's 0% growth since the census places it within 2.3 percentage points of the SA3 area (2.3%), indicating competitive growth fundamentals.
+Natural growth primarily drove population growth in the area, contributing approximately 62.6% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilised the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations were applied to all areas for years 2032 to 2041.
-Considering projected demographic shifts, lower quartile growth of national statistical areas was anticipated.
-The area was expected to expand by 2 persons to 2041 based on the latest population numbers, with an increase of 0.1% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+Considering projected demographic shifts, lower quartile growth is anticipated, with the area expected to expand by 2 persons to 2041 based on latest annual ERP population numbers, reflecting an increase of 0.1% over the 17 years.

 Frequently Asked Questions - Population